PyWavelets/pywt/doc/source/regression/README.md

 that adds a blurb to the top of each page about how the page can be run or downloaded as a Jupyter notebook.

-There a few shortcomings to this approach of generating the code cell outputs in the documentation pages at build time rather than hand editing them into the document source file.
+There are a few shortcomings to this approach of generating the code cell outputs in the documentation pages at build time rather than hand editing them into the document source file.
 One is that we can no longer compare the generated outputs with the expected outputs as we used to do with doctest.
 Another is that we